subsquid/docs/docs/develop-a-squid/graphql-api/subscriptions.md

 ...
 ```

+The subscriptions will be available at the standard squid endpoint but with the `wss://` protocol.

 For each entity types, the following queries are supported for subscriptions:
 - `${EntityName}ById` -- query a single entity
 - `${EntityName}s` -- query multiple entities with a `where` filter